NFive/NFive/README.md

 ### Quick Start

-1. Download [nfpm](https://github.com/NFive/nfpm) and place it in an empty directory.
+1. Download [nfpm](https://dl.nfive.io/nfpm.exe) and place it in an empty directory.

 2. Run `nfpm setup` and answer the prompts to automatically download and install a FiveM server and NFive.

-3. Install the plugins you want to use on your server with `nfpm install <plugin>`, see `nfpm search` and the documentation for details.
+3. Install the plugins you want to use on your server with `nfpm install <plugin>`, see `nfpm search` and the [NFive plugin hub](https://hub.nfive.io/).

 4. Run `nfpm start` to boot the server and try connecting to `localhost` with your FiveM client.